bluewatertracks/paper-countries/README.md

 # paper-countries

 ## About
- paper-countries is a typeahead component based on Polymer; it allows users to select a country or countries from a list.
+ paper-countries is a typeahead component based on Polymer; it allows users to select a country from a list.
 Think of it as a fun and interactive version of the select input field.
 We at Blue Water Tracks developed it because we were bored with the usual dropdowns selects fields and wanted to something that was fun using Polymer.

  Credit goes out to the creators of [flag-icon-css](https://github.com/lipis/flag-icon-css) without which we never would have had those beautiful flags.